Essential Flounder Fishing Gear: A Comprehensive Guide

 Line:

-Braid or fluorocarbon line in the 10-20 pound range is recommended for these waters.
-Braid is especially effective in areas with rocky bottoms or heavy vegetation, providing the strength needed to pull flounder out of their hiding spots.
+Braid or fluorocarbon line in the 10–20 pound range is recommended for these waters.
+Braid is especially effective in areas with rocky bottoms or heavy vegetation.
 Fluorocarbon, with its low visibility underwater, is ideal for the clear waters often found along the Pacific coast.

 Leader:

-A fluorocarbon leader in the 15-25 pound range is perfect for flounder fishing in the Pacific Northwest.
-This leader will give you the abrasion resistance needed to handle the rough, rocky terrain where flounder are often found.
-It also helps prevent line breakage when fishing near structures like piers and jetties.
+A fluorocarbon leader in the 15–25 pound range is perfect for flounder fishing in the Pacific Northwest.
+This leader provides the abrasion resistance needed to handle rough, rocky terrain and helps prevent line breakage when fishing near structures like piers and jetties.

 Hooks and Rigs for Washington and Oregon Flounder